-This post has the high potential of turning into a deep post, because the words “husband” and “letter” are in the title, and I take my future husband very seriously, so who knows, but we’ll find out!
+This post has the high potential of turning into a deep post, because the words “husband” and “broken” are in the title, and I take my future husband very seriously, so who knows, but we’ll find out!

 Dear Future Husband,